-Align the parameter AVPs as described in the retrieval procedure in other P-CRs “or the UE is not allowed to use ProSe” to be deleted.
+Align the parameter AVPs as described in the retrieval procedure in other P-CRs, “or the UE is not allowed to use ProSe” shoud be deleted.

-New commands to be used or reuse the existing ones?
+Should new commands be used or shall we reuse the existing ones?

-Usage of IMSI (User Name) as “User Identifier “ ? should be consistent along the TSs.
+Usage of IMSI (User Name) as "User Identifier "?
+This use should be consistent across all the TSs.

 IPR: Agreement to send the whole subscriber data.